udos86/ng-dynamic-forms/README.md

 It simplifies all the hard, troublesome work of implementing handcrafted forms by building upon a layer of descriptive object models.

-It also provides a flexible system of dynamic ui components with out of the box support for **Angular 2 Material** and **Bootstrap**.
+It also provides a flexible system of dynamic UI components with out of the box support for **Angular 2 Material** and **Bootstrap**.

 ## Getting Started